ykm7/mini-farm-tracker/README.md

 Hosted on: <b>[vercel](https://vercel.com)</b>

-vercel CLI is used to deploy when required.
+Vercel CLI is used to deploy when required.

 ### Environment variables

-Once updated via the vercel dashboard, it is important to pull them locally.
+Once updated via the Vercel dashboard, it is important to pull them locally.

 This will pull the "production" environment fields to test local development against the production server.
 > vercel env pull --environment=production .env.production

-From here can use the vercel deploy steps within the `package.json` file.
+From here can use the Vercel deploy steps within the `package.json` file.

 ## Server